ansible/ansible/docs/docsite/rst/tips_tricks/sample_setup.rst

 Sample group and host variables
 -------------------------------

-These sample group and host variables files record the variable values that apply to each machine or group of machines.
-For instance, the data center in Atlanta has its own NTP servers, so when setting up ntp.conf, we should use them:
+These sample group and host files with variables contain the values that apply to each machine or a group of machines.
+For instance, the data center in Atlanta has its own NTP servers.
+As a result, when setting up the ``ntp.conf`` file, you could use similar code as in this example:

   .. code-block:: yaml